jacksonthatsme/illuminyti/content/operations/prison-ship-martyrs-monument.md

 missions:
   - points: 1
     content: 'Find a poster/box/case from a movie that came out in 2006'
-  - points: 3
+  - points: 2
     content: 'Make like a Boston City Cop and tumble down a slide.
 Get the scene on video for 3 points.'
-  - points: 5
+  - points: 3
     content: 'Find a Mystery Cube from Super Mario and hit it.
 Get a video for a power up of 2 stars.'
 ---

-Reverse the path of Washington's retreat to a solemn stone At the heart of an old Kings stronghold
+Reverse the retreat of Washington to a solemn stone At the heart of an old Kings stronghold